 - Curcumin is known for its anti-inflammatory and antioxidant effects

 - Linked to increased brain function and lower risk of brain diseases.
-Many brain conditions such as Alzheimer’s disease have been linked to a decreased level of the growth hormone brain-derived neurotrophic factor, or BDNF.
-Curcumin has been shown to increase this hormone
+Many brain conditions such as Alzheimer’s disease are linked to decreased growth hormone brain-derived neurotrophic factor, or BDNF.
+Research suggests that curcumin could decrease the production of this hormone.

 - Helpful in relieving depression